 The year is 2015 or is it 1944?
 It is definitely September and it certainly a Sunday.
 5 o’clock in the morning.
-You are sure you hear the siren for an air raid.
-You’re in world war II.
+I am sure I hear a siren indicating an air raid.
+I’m in world war II.

 My name is Shannon and it was my third night in student halls at the University of Derby when I awoke to a noise that echoed through my bedroom.

 The sound of an ‘air-raid’ or at least, that is what sleepy, 5am, me thought.
 I remember thinking: